FPGA-House-AG/BlackwireOverview/README.md

 - The RX path runs at 128 Gbit/s internally, TX at 64 Gbit/s.
 - The replay protection is not yet integrated.
 - Overload cookie support is not yet implemented.
+- Not everything is fully configurable, we tested some low-risk items with a fixed configuration.

 Remaining items to implement in the open-source project then include research and implementation of the missing items:
 - Open-source (remaining parts of) our [Blackwire](https://www.blackwire.online/) [WireGuard](https://www.wireguard.com/) FPGA project on GitHub and/or GitLab.